heidiwu3388/Employee-Tracker/README.md

     - View Employee by Department
     - View the Total Utilized Budget of a Department
     - Quit
-- When users choose one of the options, the corresponding data will be retrieved and be displyed in a formatted table.
+- When users choose one of the options, the corresponding data will be retrieved and be displayed in a formatted table.

 ## Screenshot